-If approved, you’d be making payments to the bank in question — often a large franchise like Chase or Bank of America.
-(This is known as “dealer-arranged financing,” and is a convenient option — but you may also venture off-site to seek out a loan from these companies directly.)
+If approved, you’d be making payments to the bank in question.
+It’s often a large franchise like Chase or Bank of America.
+This is known as “dealer-arranged financing“.
+It’s a convenient option, but you may also venture off-site to seek out a car loan from these companies directly.

-But at a BHPH dealership, you’re getting a car loan from the dealership itself, and your car payments will be made out directly to the dealership.
+At a buy here, pay here dealership, you’re getting a car loan from the dealership itself and your car payments will be made out directly to the dealership.

 This kind of financing is convenient and may offer terms more lenient than those you’d likely find at a standard financial institution.
-That’s what makes BHPH financing attractive to borrowers with less than average credit, or who may have little cash on hand to put toward a down payment.
+That’s what makes BHPH financing attractive to borrowers with less than average credit.
+It’s also ideal for people who may have little cash on hand to put toward a down payment.

 Drawbacks and Benefits of Buy Here, Pay Here Dealerships

-There are both drawbacks and benefits to this kind of financing.
-Here are some brief considerations to keep in mind when deciding whether or not this kind of financing option might work for you.
+There are both drawbacks and benefits to buy here, pay here financing.
+Here are some brief considerations to keep in mind when deciding whether or not a buy here, pay here dealership is right for you.

 - Poor credit history may still be acceptable.
-BHPH car dealerships often extend loans to borrowers who have little or no credit history to demonstrate, and may sometimes even create a loan agreement with no credit check.
+BHPH car dealerships often extend loans to borrowers who have little or no credit history.
+They may sometimes even create a loan agreement with no credit check.

 - Small down payment options are available.
-These dealerships frequently allow borrowers to purchase a vehicle with very little (i.e., $500), or even no, money down up front.
+Buy here, pay here dealerships frequently allow borrowers to purchase a vehicle with very little (i.e., $500), or even no, money down upfront.

 - Parsimony of process.
-When you purchase from a BHPH dealership, the car-buying process is simplified.
-You shop for, negotiate, and pay for your vehicle all with the same company and customer service team.
+When you purchase from a buy here, pay here dealership, the car-buying process is simplified.
+You shop for, negotiate, and pay for your vehicle, all with the same company and customer service team.

 - High interest rates.
-Although in-house financing may cater to borrowers with little or no creditworthiness, rates can be much higher than the ones you’d find at third-party lenders, according to the Consumer Financial Protection Bureau (CFPB).
+Although in-house financing may cater to borrowers with little or no creditworthiness, rates can be much higher than the ones you’d find at third-party lenders, according to the CFPB.

 - You could end up borrowing more than the vehicle is actually worth.
-Traditional lenders typically limit the amount they lend based on a vehicle’s stated worth — a figure known as the “buy rate.”
-But dealerships have the discretion to create loan agreements for higher totals, often inflating the figure to compensate for their part in handling the financial transaction.
-This means you could end up overpaying for your vehicle not just in interest, but in principle.
+Traditional lenders typically limit the amount they lend based on a vehicle’s stated worth.
+It’s a figure known as the “buy rate.”
+But dealerships have the discretion to create loan agreements for higher totals.
+This often inflates the figure to compensate for their part in handling the financial transaction.
+This means you could end up overpaying for your vehicle not just in interest but in principle.

 - The loans may not help build your credit portfolio.
-Diversifying your credit accounts and demonstrating on-time, in-full payments can help you build up your credit score and history — allowing you to get better deals in the future.
-But they may not report to the major credit bureaus, which means you’ll miss the opportunity to use your car purchase to make these credit improvements.
+Diversifying your credit accounts and demonstrating on-time, in-full payments can help you build up your credit score and history.
+It allows you to get better deals in the future.
+But they may not report to the major credit bureaus.
+And that means you’ll miss the opportunity to use your car purchase to make these credit score improvements.

 - The dealership may have installed tracking devices on the vehicle.
-Since these are considered “high risk” loans for the dealership, some firms will install tracking devices to keep tabs on the car’s location in case they need to repossess the vehicle.
+These are considered “high risk” loans for the dealership.
+Some firms will install tracking devices to keep tabs on the car’s location in case they need to repossess the vehicle.

 There Are Other Options for Buying a Car with Bad Credit

-“Buy here, pay here” dealerships often attract customers who are already in a bit of a financial bind — and the steep terms of these deals can just exacerbate existing money problems.
+“Buy here, pay here” dealerships often attract customers who are already in a bit of a financial bind.
+And the steep terms of these deals can exacerbate existing money problems.

 But even if you have poor credit, it’s possible to find alternative auto financing that offers much fairer terms and lower rates.